madcodemonkey/CsvConverter/docs/Converters/Custom/Converters-string.md

 String converters are just like custom converters except you use a different base class.

-1. Inherit from the CsvConverterStringBase class (note that it inherits from the CsvConverterTypeBase class, which is required for all converters)
+1. Inherit from the CsvConverterStringBase class (note that CsvConverterStringBase inherits from the CsvConverterTypeBase class, which is required for all converters)
 1. Implement the ICsvConverter interface
 1. Override the Initialize method if you need to pull data off the attribute that specified your converter.